booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* Here's the same thing in ActiveRecord-Repository
+* Here's the same thing using ActiveRecord-Repository
-* Instead of subclassing, we're including a module
+* Instead of subclassing, include a module
-    * But we're dynamically generating that module through the call to the `ActiveModel.entity` method
+    * We're dynamically generating that module through the call to the `ActiveModel.entity` method
-        * This is a trick I learned from Virtus
-        * I talked about this trick in [my RubyConf talk on Ruby idioms in 2014][RubyConf2014]
-            * That topic starts on slide 30
-        * I call it Parameterized Module Inclusion, or the Module Factory pattern
-        * It allows passing parameters
+        * So we can pass parameters
-            * We could specify a different name for the implicit `id` field
-            * We could specify whether to include date stamps for create and update
+        * I'll talk about this some more when I show the implementation
 * I call the module we mix in "ActiveModel::Entity"
-    * I realized that there's really no Active Record involved in this part
-        * It's almost all Active Model
     * The term "entity" comes from Eric Evans's [Domain-Driven Design][DDD]
     * An entity is an object that has an identity
         * Even if 2 items have all the same attributes (other than ID), they could still be different things
 * The other major difference is that we declare the attributes (name and type) here
+    * Fixes my 2nd biggest issue with Active Record
 * We still have the `belongs_to`, `has_many`, and validation declarations
-* We'd still have any instance methods we'd have in a model class
+* If we had any instance methods, they'd still be here
 * What we don't have here is the scope
-    * That will be in the repository
+    * And you won't be able to call `User.all` or `User.where` or the like

 -----